 - 1. Class Participation.
 Repeated exposure to the process of sermon development and the input of the professor and other students in the class is vital to the purpose of the course.
 Perfect attendance constitutes a perfect score for attendance and is based off the professor provided sign-in sheets. - 2.
 Class Preparation.
 Students are expected to do exegetical/interpretive groundwork on passages and any assigned readings before the class period for which texts/readings are scheduled.
 Students must be prepared to give significant input in class regarding assigned readings and interpretation of passages. - 3.
 Lecture/Sermon Backgrounds.
 The students will present and explain exegetical/expository sermons or lectures as required throughout the semester.
 The frequency of this requirement for each student will be determined by class size and progress.
 Students will provide the class with copies of their outlines/notes for their sermon and lead the class in a subsequent exegetical discussion of the passage preached. - 4.
-Final Exam.
-The student will prepare and submit a brief exegetical treatment and sermon outline for a specific text assigned by the professor.
-The text for this final will fall under the genre covered in class (James) but will not be announced until the day of the final.
-Students can utilize any available resources to produce their exegesis and sermon outline.
-The length of this assignment is no less than 4 pages.
+Research Paper.
+The student must also prepare a research paper that explores James' understanding about faith, works, and justification in contrast to Paul's understanding of faith, works, and justification (topic negotiable but needs to be approved by the professor).
+The paper should make use of at least 10 separate non-internet based sources.
+This paper is not less than 10 pages long.
+The paper is due no later than midnight the day of the final.
+Each day it is late will cost the student one letter grade on the paper.
+Adherence to the Criswell Manual of Style is required.